 Bowel cancer screening

 Bowel cancer is a common type of cancer in both men and women.
 About 1 in 20 people will get it during their lifetime.
-You may feel fit and well on the outside but you can’t always tell what’s happening on the inside.
+You may feel fit and well on the outside, but you can’t always tell what’s happening on the inside.

 Screening can help detect bowel cancer at an early stage, when it's easier to treat.
 It can also be used to help check for, and remove, small growths in the bowel called polyps, which can turn into cancer over time.